J-ffwm/coin-reporter/README.md

 ## How to configure
 Fill up the .env file based on the comments.

-Adapt the loading of the environment variables and the size of the loop based on the number of URLs you configured in the .env.
+Adapt the loading of the environment variables and the size of the loops based on the number of URLs you configured in the .env.

-Paste the channel you want the alerts to be sent in to replace your_channel_id in the loop.
+Paste the channel you want the alerts to be sent in to replace your_channel_id at line 81.